-For at least fifty-five years, volunteers have served as ambassadors in Idaho state park campgrounds, interpretive centers, and in the gateway visitor centers.
+For at least sixty years, volunteers have served as ambassadors in Idaho state park campgrounds, interpretive centers, and in the gateway visitor centers.
 In most cases, the term "host" is used to describe a couple or an individual who temporarily lives on-site in the park or on other IDPR property.
 Hosts agree to perform specific tasks as outlined in a position description written specifically for the job they perform.
-These volunteers usually provide their own recreational vehicle housing and agree to stay a minimum of 30 days and work 20-30 hours/person/week.
+These volunteers usually provide their own recreational vehicle housing and agree to stay a minimum of 30 days and work 20 hours/person/week.
 After being placed in a park, they receive free access to an RV pad or campsite with varying degrees of hookups.
-These volunteers are also given an orientation to the facility, job training, a uniform, recognition, and ongoing evaluation.
+These volunteers are also given an orientation to the facility, job training, a uniform, and recognition.

 Campground Hosts: Campground hosts live in their own recreational vehicles as they perform their work in the park.
-They are contracted to work a minimum of 30 days to a maximum year round caretaker position.
+They are contracted to work a minimum of 30 days to a maximum year-round caretaker position.
 These park ambassadors are often the first contact our visitors have with IDPR.
 They perform a variety of tasks such as greeting visitors and handing out information, collecting fees, hosting visitor get-togethers, maintaining flowerbeds, light maintenance duties, and informing the park staff about potential problems.

 Hosts are provided a free campsite, and the normal camping time limit is waived.
 Utility hookups can be furnished at no cost, if available.
 Campground Hosts work under a specific agreement and job description just like any other volunteer.
-They must also receive enough orientation and training to be able to adequately perform their job.
+They also receive enough orientation and training to be able to adequately perform their job.
 Some parks supply their hosts with portable radios for routine and emergency communications.
 Hosts should work under the direct supervision of the employee who has direct responsibility for the particular campground in which they are located.

 Interpretive Hosts: These hosts may reside in an area of the park other than the campground.
-They are trained volunteers who interpret the cultural, natural, and recreational resources of the parks to visitors.
-They also share their unique hobbies and skills through special hands-on workshops.
-Interpretive hosts provide public oriented services, which include conducting guided tours, planning and delivering historical and cultural talks, assisting with the research and development of programs, and maintaining collections.
+They are volunteers who can either come to the park with a educational background or receive training on site to interpret the cultural, natural, and recreational resources of the parks for visitors.
+They also share their unique hobbies and skills through special handson workshops.
+Interpretive hosts provide public oriented services, which include conducting guided tours, planning, and delivering historical and cultural talks, assisting with the research and development of programs, and maintaining collections.